Find Trade Colleges

 The following schools top our list of the Most Popular Allied Health & Medical Assisting Services Associate Degree Colleges.

 Our analysis found Central Piedmont Community College to be the most popular school for allied health & medical assisting services students who want to pursue a associate degree in North Carolina.
-Located in the large city of Charlotte, Central Piedmont Community College is a public school with a fairly large student population.
+Located in the city of Charlotte, Central Piedmont Community College is a public college with a fairly large student population.

 About 81% of the students majoring in medical assisting at the school are women while 19% are male.